 Because of our Wesleyan and Methodist roots, local congregations are part of larger entities that are usually called “conferences.”
 Local congregations are led by pastors, and the conferences are led by a bishop.
 In a nation with several conferences, there is usually a presiding bishop over the entire national movement.

 Because the denomination began in the United States, every four years there is a General Conference where people are chosen to lead the USA IPHC and the Presiding Bishop of the global IPHC.
-The next General Conference will be 2017 in Orlando, Florida.
+The next General Conference will be 2021.

 Every four years the IPHC holds a Global Assembly where leaders from around the world gather for worship, prayer, vision-casting, and building relationships.
 The Fifth Global Assembly was held in Hong Kong.